utkuozbulak/svp-generative-ai/README.md

 To receive the weights of the trained models, please send an email to utku.ozbulak@ghent.ac.kr with a brief description of your intended use.

-Please note that the model weights are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0), which permits non-commercial use, requires proper attribution, and mandates that any derivatives be shared under the same terms.

 ## :bar_chart: Data

 Generated data are available at: ....

-Please note that the generated data are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0), which permits non-commercial use, requires proper attribution, and mandates that any derivatives be shared under the same terms.

 ## 📝 License